Andrew47/Developer_Tab_Excel/README.md

 * The Developer Tab must be activated.
 To do this, go to File, open options, click on "Customize Ribbon", and then check the box "Developer".

+* Note that macros must be enabled for this spreadsheet to work.

 ##Explanation

 The Excel Spreadsheet has two tabs: